StreamAMG/playback-sdk-ios/README.md

 "\(baseURL)/sso/start?token=\(authorizationToken)"
 ```

-Then the same token should be passed into the `loadPlayer(entryID:, authorizationToken:)` method of `PlaybackSDkManager`.
+Then the same token should be passed into the `loadPlaylist` or `loadPlayer(entryID:, authorizationToken:)` method of `PlaybackSDKManager`.
 For the free videos that user should be able to watch without logging in, starting the session is not required and `authorizationToken` can be set to an empty string.

 > \[!NOTE]
 > If the user is authenticated, has enough access level to watch a video, the session was started and the same token was passed to the player but the videos still throw a 401 error, it might be related to these requests having different user-agent headers.

+## Playing Free Content

+If you want to allow users to access free content or if you're implementing a guest mode, you can pass an empty string or `nil` value as the `authorizationToken` parameter when calling the `loadPlayer` or `loadPlaylist` function.
+This will bypass the need for authentication, enabling unrestricted access to the specified content.

 ## Configure user-agent